silanluetan40882407/kas/README.md

 Added detailed comments for clarity - build 995 Refactored code for better maintainability
-Optimized algorithm for better efficiency - 838
+Optimized algorithm for better efficiency - 838 Updated README with new instructions - update 43